 Guardsman spoke of 'murder,' may still possess secrets: US

-Worcester, Mass. – The Massachusetts Air National guardsman accused of leaking highly classified military documents kept an arsenal of weapons, talked of “violence and murder” on a social media platform and an “assassination van,” prosecutors wrote ahead of Thursday's hearing for 21-year-old Jack Teixeira.
+Worcester, Mass. — The Massachusetts Air National guardsman accused of leaking highly classified military documents kept an arsenal of guns and said on social media that he would like to kill a “ton of people,” prosecutors said in arguing Thursday that 21-year-old Jack Teixeira should remain in jail for his trial.

+But the judge at Teixeira's detention hearing put off an immediate decision whether he should be kept in custody until his trial or released to home confinement or under other conditions.
+Teixeira was led away from the court in handcuffs, black rosary beads around his neck, pending that ruling.

 The court filings raise new questions about why Teixeira had such a high security clearance and access to some of the nation's most classified secrets.
-They said he may still have material that hasn't been released.
+They said he may still have material that hasn't been released, which could be of “tremendous value to hostile nation states that could offer him safe harbor and attempt to facilitate his escape from the United States.”

+In Teixeira's detention hearing, Magistrate Judge David Hennessy expressed skepticism of defense arguments that the government hasn't shown Teixeira ever intended leaked information to be widely disseminated.

+“Somebody under the age of 30 has no idea that when they put something on the internet that it could end up anywhere in this world?” the judge asked.
+“Seriously?”

 Late Wednesday, the Air Force announced it suspended the commander of the 102nd Intelligence Support Squadron where Teixeira worked and the administrative commander “overseeing the support for the unit mobilized under federal orders,” pending further investigation.
 It also temporarily removed each leader’s access to classified systems and information.

-Court papers urging a federal judge to keep Teixeira in custody detailed a troubling history going back to high school, where he was suspended when a classmate overheard him discussing Molotov cocktails and other weapons and racial threats.
-More recently, prosecutors said, he used his government computer to research past mass shootings and high-profile standoffs with federal agents.
+Court papers urging a federal judge to keep Teixeira in custody detailed a troubling history going back to high school, where he was suspended when a classmate overheard him discussing Molotov cocktails and other weapons as well as racial threats.
+More recently, prosecutors said, he used his government computer to research past mass shootings and standoffs with federal agents.

 He remains a grave threat to national security and a flight risk, prosecutors wrote, and investigators are still trying to determine whether he kept any physical or digital copies of classified information, including files that haven’t already surfaced publicly.